 Cash flow statements—which are considered one of the three major financial statements along with income statements, and balance sheets—can be prepared using one of two methods: the direct method or the indirect method, both of which produce the same results.

 Because it’s easier to do, most businesses build their statements of cash flow via the indirect method, so let’s turn our attention there first.

 Building a cash flow statement: The indirect method

-Many businesses choose to construct their cash flow statements using the indirect method because the numbers they need are easily gathered from the accounts and numbers they already maintain.
-Cash flow statements generated this way reconcile reported net income with cash generated through operations.
+Many businesses choose to construct their historical cash flow statements using the indirect method because the numbers they need are easily gathered from their accounting software.
+Cash flow statements generated this way to reconcile reported net income with cash generated through operations.

 Next, you need to consider your gains and losses on any sales of assets made during the pertinent reporting interval.
-You also need to report changes in receivables, payables and inventories, as well as any bad debts you might decide to write off.
+You also need to report changes in accounts receivable, accounts payable and inventory, as well as any bad debts you might decide to write off.

 Once you’ve figured out your net cash provided by operations, you need to then record your cash flows from investing and financing activities.
 These two sections are reported in the same manner on cash flow statements prepared using both the indirect and direct methods using the criteria discussed above.

 We’ve already put together a detailed guide that explains how to do all of these calculations, step-by-step.
 If you need help putting together your cash flow statement by hand, check out the guide or download our free cash flow statement template.

 Building a cash flow statement: The direct method

 Due to the differences in reporting operating activities, cash flow statements prepared via the direct method provide a much clearer view of how cash moves through a business.
 But they’re harder to prepare—which is why they’re less common.